joantolos/blog/content/blog/kataTennis.md

 Which will print "Groovy Rules!" five times.

-So, want I want is for the player one to score n times and the player two to score another n times, and then ask for the pretty score so I can check if it is the expected.
+So, what I want is for the player one to score n times and the player two to score another n times, and then ask for the pretty score so I can check if it is the expected.

     playerOneScore.times{game.scorePoint(1)}
     playerTwoScore.times{game.scorePoint(2)}